ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 The TEEP protocol consists of messages exchanged between a TAM and a TEEP Agent.
 The TEEP protocol is transport-agnostic; bindings to specific transports are defined in separate companion specifications.
+Section {{transport}}
+defines requirements for such transport bindings.
 Deployments MAY use a single TAM or multiple TAMs; local policy determines which TAMs are permitted to manage a given device.
 Since single TAM deployments are more likely, we assume them as a default.